overcome the unexpected.

 - develop and enhance workflows

-- support talent branding across all worker types
+- support talent marketing across all worker types

 - review and optimize the supply chain